rombii/dotfiles/README.md

 `sudo nixos-rebuild switch --flake .`

-Navidrome and mpd have scrobblers that need things like apikeys ets.
+Navidrome and mpd have scrobblers that need things like api-keys etc.

 Just look into services.nix and respective docs and you will be good.